Femme Fatale (Britney Spears album): Recording and production

-In July 2009, Spears announced that she had begun recording new material with longtime collaborator Max Martin.
+In July 2009, Spears had begun recording new material with longtime collaborator Max Martin.
 Spears stated her desire to make the album "fresh-sounding [...] for the clubs or something that you play in your car when you're going out at night that gets you excited, but I wanted it to sound different from everything else out right now."
 Spears also stated that she wanted to make sure Femme Fatale was completely different from her previous studio album Circus (2008).
 After "Hold It Against Me" was written, originally, Luke and Martin wanted to give the track to Katy Perry, but they later decided that it wasn't the right fit for her.
 They continued to work on the song with Billboard, and Luke commented that before giving the song to Spears he wanted to make sure it sounded different from his previous recordings.
 Darkchild stated that while working with him, Spears was very "hands-on" and "had a lot of ideas for [him]."
 He later commented he had produced two songs for the album, with one of them featuring Travis Barker.
 Darkchild added that the song "[has] this rock feel which is out of the box, out of my norm, and I think it's out of her norm as well."
+Executive producer Dr. Luke stated that "[I feel like] Britney kind of has her own genre: If you look at songs like "Toxic" and "Piece of Me" and "Oops!...
+I Did It Again", they all were sort of influential and led the way [...]
+She wanted to keep on with that and do stuff that was 'forward-thinking', So we put some dubstep stuff in there, in bridges; snuck it in different places."